 3) By being carried on the actual prickly pear plant material.
 Pieces of pear are spread by (a) floodwaters, (b) by being attached to a passing animal or (c) by being attached to tyres of passing motor vehicles or farm machinery.

-4) By being manually transferred from an infected plant to a new, non-infected plant – as demonstrated in the photo, right.
+4) By being manually transferred from an infected plant to a new, non-infected plant – using a bucket and a pair of tongs.

 As you can imagine, distribution methods 1, 2 and 3 are very haphazard – especially where plants are very scattered.
 Manual distribution of cochineal insects (as in method 4) is the most reliable for new areas.
 And, one person can carry out a lot of insect distribution in a short time.
 Even a few hours, every now and then, will make a huge difference.